Let's get ready to fight for years - Greta

 19 Aprile 2019

 Rome, April 19 - Sixteen-year-old Swedish climate activist Greta Thunberg told a Rome rally Friday that "the basic problem is that nothing is being done to stop the environmental catastrophe.
 "We must get ready to fight for a long time.
 Weeks and months won't be enough, it is going to take years".
-Greta was speaking from the stage of the Fridays for the Future event in Piazza del Popolo, which police said drew some 3,500 people.
-She added that the young people there were not skipping school but were there to "change the world".
-"Some people say we are missing lesson time.
-We say that we are changing the world.
-We'll keep fighting for our future and the living planet.
-Ciao Roma!"
-Greta, who spoke in English, was carrying a placard saying Strike for the Climate in Swedish.
+Great was speaking form the stage of the Strike for the Climate event in Piazza del Popolo, which police said drew some 3,500 people.

 Lascia il tuo commento